rock-ac/web/README.md

 # Rock Anti-Cheat web services

-This monorepo contains the web services and documentation for Rock Anti-Cheat.
+This monorepo contains the web services for Rock Anti-Cheat.

 ## Overview